Yuri-M-Dias/commonplace/README.md

 - **"Violence is the last refuge of the incompetent."**, Salvor Hardin, Foundatin, Isaac Asimov
 - **"It's a poor atom blaster that doesn't point both ways."**, Salvor Hardin/Hober Mallow, Foundation, Isaac Asimov
 - **"To succeed, planning alone is insufficient.
 One must improvise as well."**, Salvor Hardin, Foundation, Isaac Asimov
+- **"If you can give up, then it wasn't really your dream."**, Nanba Hibito, Uchuu Kyoudai(Space Brothers)

 ##Português
 - **"Algo errado não está certo."**, Metaleiro, Jesus Playboy, 2016